scheinerman/LatinSquares.jl/README.md

 true
 ```

-## No pair of orthogonal Latin squares of order 6
+## No Pair of Orthogonal Latin Squares of Order 6

 There does not exist a pair of 6-by-6 orthogonal Latin squares, and this
 verifies that fact: